 Dale admires the work of Alexander Hamilton for his self-education and fortitude in shaping administrative policy.
 In this manner, Dale’s leadership in protocol and project completion serve him in his function of President on the de Benneville Pines Board of Directors.
 Accordingly, he receives a sense of accomplishment and public service from his commitment to the position.

-In addition to his other pursuits, Dale enjoys live theater, and in his first theater performance, he was cast as the Little Prince.
+In addition to his other pursuits, Dale enjoys live theater.
+In his first theater performance, he was cast as the Little Prince.
 Dale Botts is undoubtedly a man of Action!